BURN & FIRE SAFETY PERIMETER GUIDELINES

-Implementation Of A Successful Burn
+Implementation of a Successful Burn

 Burning Man embraces the use of fire as an art form in ways that no other event ever has, and we take as much pride in our safety record as we do our ability to burn.
 It is every artist's responsibility to help Burning Man maintain this safety record, ensuring that we can all use fire in the ways that make our event one-of-a-kind.